-Effect of ectopic pacing on transmural differences in ARIs
+Effect of ectopic pacing on transmural differences in ARI

-Under ectopic pacing, excluding epicardial pacing of the left ventricular apex, ARIs were significantly prolonged in all myocardial layers (Table 1).
+Under ectopic pacing, except of epicardial pacing of the left ventricular apex, ARIs were significantly prolonged in all myocardial layers (Table 1).
 This prolongation was nonuniform across the ventricular wall.
-As a rule, the subepicardial ARIs were more prolonged than the subendocardial ones that resulted in decreasing the total transmural gradient of ARIs in the left ventricular wall (Table 3).
+As a rule, the subepicardial ARIs were more